EvilUndead/RockPaperScissors/README.md

-## This is a simple game if Rock Paper Scissors developed using HTML,CSS and JavaScript
+## This is a simple game of Rock Paper Scissors developed using HTML,CSS and JavaScript